cleber-costa-eng/baja-sae-chassis-structural-analysis-award-winning-design/README.md

-# baja-sae-chassis-structural-analysis-designFinite Element Analysis (FEA) and Structural Validation of a Baja SAE components
+# baja-sae-chassis-structural-analysis-design Finite Element Analysis (FEA) and Structural Validation of a Baja SAE components

 # Finite Element Analysis (FEA) and Structural Validation of a Baja SAE suspension components